Colorado Open Records Act & Social Media

 Social Media Records Guidelines from the Colorado Freedom of Information Coalition

-The Colorado Freedom of Information Coalition offers a white paper that discusses the challenges faced by governments and public agencies who are using new technologies that generate electronic records.
-In essence, the coalition emphasizes that it is the content that matters when determining what constitutes a public record, not the medium itself.
+The Colorado Freedom of Information Coalition offers a white paper that discusses the challenges governments and public agencies face using new technologies that generate electronic records.
+In essence, the coalition emphasizes that the content matters when determining what constitutes a public record, not the medium itself.

 Colorado Social Media Records Management in Practice